PrestaShop/docs/basics/installation/install-with-docker.md

 PS_DOMAIN: localhost:8080
 ```

-Then run `docker compose up` in your terminal, wait a few minutes, and you will be able to access a PrestaShop instance on `http://localhost:8080` with demo products, and `http://localhost:8080/admin` for the administration side.
+Then run `docker compose up` in your terminal, wait a few minutes, and you will be able to access a PrestaShop instance on `http://localhost:8080` with the front office containing the demo products and `http://localhost:8080/admin` for the back office.

-Complete docker compose manifest for reference:
+Complete docker-compose.yml manifest for reference:

 ```yaml
 version: '3'